 The OBB Program works in close collaboration with a network of regional CPS coordinators who provide technical assistance, training and educational resources to the local OBB sites in their regions.
 The regional CPS coordinators assist the OBB sites in the implementation, coordination and evaluation of their distribution programs.
 They offer a mechanism for ensuring that the local sites have trained personnel and are in compliance with program requirements.

-The regional CPS coordinators also coordinate CPS check-up events and establish fitting station sites at the local level.
-Car seat checks and fitting stations are specific locations sponsored by community organizations where parents and other caregivers can receive education and training from a certified CPS technician on how to properly install and use their child safety seat.
-The regional CPS coordinators also conduct the 32-hour CPS technician certification courses throughout Ohio.
-These courses are important so that there are trained technicians in all communities to staff the check-up events, fitting stations and OBB sites.
+The regional CPS coordinators serve as the child passenger safety expert in their region.
+These coordinators organize car seat check events and monitor fitting station sites at the local level.
+Car seat checks and fitting stations are specific locations sponsored by community organizations where parents and other caregivers can receive education and training on how to properly install and use their child safety seat from a certified CPS technician.

 The OBB Program is funded by child restraint fines deposited into the Child Highway Safety Fund.
 Funding for the regional CPS coordinators comes from the Ohio Traffic Safety Office at the Ohio Department of Public Safety which receives funding from the National Highway Traffic Safety Administration.